benchristel/sindarin/lenition.md

 [.TODO use of the gasdil for writing lenited G]

 When writing Sindarin in our alphabet, we use an apostrophe in place of the vanished [.s G].
-As far as we know, _tengwar_ writing doesn't have an apostrophe, so the [.s G] would simply not be written in _tengwar_.
+In _tengwar_, a similar symbol, called a [.s gasdil] or stopgap, is used.

 !!example